Privacy Policy.

 We keep information only as long as we need it for the purposes in this policy.

-- Saved plans and account information: [FILL: retention period, e.g. until you delete your account, then removed within X days].
+- Saved plans and account information: kept until you delete your account, then removed from our active systems immediately.

 11. Your rights and how to use them